goatshriek/ruby-dragon/README.md

 currentProgram
 currentSelection
 ```

+`currentAPI` is also provided as with the Kotlin interpreter, again holding an
+instance of `FlatProgramAPI` created with `currentProgram`.

 This interpreter is especially handy when writing Java scripts, as it allows you
 to iteratively test snippets of code from the script without needing to do any